-- To question the "fair market value" of a good or service declared by a candidate or party, the questioning party must obtain and submit an affidavit from the contractor or merchant in question disputing the candidate or party's claim of fair market value, when such claims understates fair market value. - Campaign Materials any material, including but not limited to paid social media advertisements, electronic communication, videos, posters, placards, signs, signboards, leaflets, folders, handbills, fliers, banners, t-shirts, buttons, paint, University owned walls that may be painted on, handwritten announcements or circulars of any size and consistency that publicize a political party or candidate for an elected office of the student body, and calling the action to vote. - Candidate Any student seeking to be elected as an officer of the Student Government Association. - B. Declaration of Candidacy Filing of intent to run for elected office with the Supervisor of Elections. - H. Five Week Period the three weeks prior to the date of elections and two weeks after the date of elections. - I. Independent Candidate Any candidate who is not running with a party. - J. Official Ballot The medium used by which a vote is recorded. - K. Political Party Any number of persons properly registered with the Supervisor of Elections, working together to establish, promote, or gain acceptance for some kind of government cause, opinion, etc., which they hold in common. - L. Electorate The electorate shall be the entire registered student body at FSU.
+- Discounted items that are available to all persons and political parties at the time of purchase shall be exempted from fair market value criterion. - 2.
+This section shall not be construed to apply to speakers, volunteers, and other campaign workers of a purely voluntary, unpaid nature. - 3.
+To question the "fair market value" of a good or service declared by a candidate or party, the questioning party must obtain and submit an affidavit from the contractor or merchant in question disputing the candidate or party's claim of fair market value, when such claims understates fair market value. - E. Campaign Materials any material, including but not limited to paid social media advertisements, electronic communication, videos, posters, placards, signs, signboards, leaflets, folders, handbills, fliers, banners, t-shirts, buttons, paint, University owned walls that may be painted on, handwritten announcements or circulars of any size and consistency that publicize a political party or candidate for an elected office of the student body, and calling the action to vote. - F. Candidate Any student seeking to be elected as an officer of the Student Government Association. - G. Declaration of Candidacy Filing of intent to run for elected office with the Supervisor of Elections. - H. Five Week Period the three weeks prior to the date of elections and two weeks after the date of elections. - I. Independent Candidate Any candidate who is not running with a party. - J. Official Ballot The medium used by which a vote is recorded. - K. Political Party Any number of persons properly registered with the Supervisor of Elections, working together to establish, promote, or gain acceptance for some kind of government cause, opinion, etc., which they hold in common. - L. Electorate The electorate shall be the entire registered student body at FSU.
 The electorate shall be divided into divisions and special seats.
 Only those enrolled in a specific division may vote for Senate or COGS candidates seeking to represent that division.
 Only those enrolled in the Senior Class shall be eligible to vote for candidates seeking office in the Senior Class Council.
 All students registered for classes during the election may vote for candidates for campus-wide elected offices, as well as for Constitutional Amendments and Referenda.